Capture of the Caen Canal and Orne River bridges: Aftermath

 Bénouville was the farthest forward point of the British advance on 6 June 1944.
 On 9 June, the German Air Force attacked the bridges with 13 aircraft.
 The British had positioned light and medium-sized anti-aircraft guns around the bridges and in the face of intense anti-aircraft fire the attack failed, although they did claim one of the bridges was destroyed by a direct hit.

 The bridgehead, captured by the 6th Airborne Division, was the subsequent launching point for a number of following operations.
 I Corps conducted the eastern pincer of Operation Perch out of the bridgehead, but were halted by the 21st Panzer Division.
 A later operation, Dreadnought, was planned but cancelled; it intended for VIII Corps to use the bridgehead as a basis for an outflanking attack on Caen.
 Finally, Operations Atlantic and Goodwood attacked out of the bridgehead liberating the remaining sectors of Caen and ending the Battle for Caen.

-Following Deadstick, the engineers, glider pilots and 'B' Company men were returned to their parent formations.
+Following the operation, the engineers, glider pilots and 'B' Company men were returned to their parent formations.
 'D' Company played their part in the 6th Airborne Division's defence of the Orne bridgehead, and advance to the River Seine.
 On 5 September, when the division was withdrawn to England, all that remained of the company were 40 men under the only remaining officer, Howard; the other officers, sergeants, and most of the junior NCOs having been among the casualties.

 The glider pilots were the first group to leave 'D' Company, their expertise being required for other planned operations.
 In particular Operation Comet, which included another coup-de-main operation where eighteen gliders would be used to capture three bridges in the Netherlands.
 The mission would be carried out by the 1st Airborne Division with a brigade allocated to defend each bridge.
 Comet was scheduled for the 8 September 1944, but was delayed and then cancelled.
 The plans were adapted, and became Operation Market Garden.
 This operation would involve three airborne divisions, however the coup-de-main assault plans were not carried out.